-Weigh Safe – as well as most experts agree – that an acceptable tongue weight for any trailer is somewhere between 9 to 15 percent of the gross trailer weight (GTW).
-Therefore, if you are towing a 5000 lbs trailer, the tongue weight should be measured at approximately 500 lbs.
+A good rule of thumb for an acceptable tongue weight for a trailer is to keep the weight between 9 to 15 percent of the gross trailer weight (GTW).
+For example, if you tow a 5000-pound trailer, the tongue weight should be approximately 600 pounds.

-Traditionally before Weigh Safe, trailer owners had to find a bathroom scale, elevate it at ball height with a box or cinder block, and place the tongue directly on top.
-Not only is this method time consuming and inefficient, but it’s useless for heavy trailers whose tongue weight will surely outweigh the bathroom scale’s max-weight limitations.
-While there are additional methods to get around this, they are arduous and not very efficient.
+Believe it or not, you can find the tongue weight using a regular bathroom scale.
+Start with a bathroom scale, elevate it at hitch ball height with a box or cinder block, and place the tongue directly on top.
+This method is excellent for small trailers but not for heavy trailers whose tongue weight outweighs the bathroom scale’s maximum weight limitations.

-In comes Weigh Safe, an easy and effective way for trailer users to measure the tongue weight exerted on the hitch.
-Weigh Safe’s design is simple and self-explanatory – With a built-in scale, trailer owners simply need to know the weight of the trailer, apply the 9-15% tongue weight calculation described above, adjust the load within the trailer (either toward or away from the hitch), and note the reading on Weigh Safe’s scale.
+The simplest way to determine proper tongue weight is to use the Weigh Safe drop hitch.
+Weigh Safe offers an easy and effective way for trailer users to measure the tongue weight exerted on the hitch.
+Weigh Safe’s design is straightforward and self-explanatory.
+With a built-in scale, trailer owners just need to know the loaded trailer weight, apply the 9-15% tongue weight calculation described above, adjust the load within the trailer (either toward or away from the hitch), and note the reading on Weigh Safe’s scale.

 No external scales, no hassle.